 Reports should carefully describe the experimental setup as well as how the authors made sure to carefully reproduce conditions similar to those of the original study.
 If there are ambiguous conditions not specified in the original study which may affect the outcome (e.g. it is not specified whether the environment is an empty room or full of people), authors are encouraged to highlight, discuss, and empirically explore the impact of changing such a condition.
 Regardless of the study results, the tone of the report must be constructive and not offensive to the original authors.
 Prospective authors are invited to contact the original authors of the examined study and let them provide a short discussion paragraph that can be included in the final section within the report.
 Submissions from the same authors of the reproduced experiments will not be accepted.

-Submitted papers must contain at most 6 pages (US letter, 9pt font size, double-column format, following the ACM master article template), including all figures, tables, and references.
+Submitted papers must contain at most 6 pages (US letter, 9pt font size, double-column format, following the IEEE conference proceedings template), including all figures, tables, and references.
 All submissions must be written in English and should contain the authors' names, affiliations, and contact information.